 Type 22 radiators are thicker than Type 21.
-The reason for this is that they have two sets of convector fins, thus taking up an inch or so more in diametre.
+The reason for this is that they have two sets of convector fins, thus taking up an inch or so more in diameter.
 This makes them better suited to larger spaces that need more power to be heated.
 More is always better when it comes to home heating, capitalising on the extra fins with no extra power used.
-This is especially important in a drafty space like a hallway or large living room.
+This is especially important in a draughty space like a hallway or large living room.

 Type 21 produces less heat but takes up less space.
 This makes them far better for well insulated, but smaller spaces.
 If you’re trying to be economical about the floor space being taken up, then opt for a type 21 convector radiator.

 Need help deciding which style suits your home?